yiphei/yif-AI/learned_dropout/README.md

 \end{aligned}
 $$

 The detachment serves to reduce gradient magnitude.
 Also, the probabilistic rounding is only used during training.
-During evaluation or inference, the rounding simply becomes
+During evaluation or inference, the rounding becomes deterministic in the following way

 $$
 \begin{aligned}